octokit/plugin-throttling.js/README.md

 Pass `{ throttle: { enabled: false } }` to disable this plugin.

-### Redis
+### Clustering

-Enabling Redis support ensures that your application will not go over rate limits **across Octokit instances and across Nodejs processes**.
+Enabling Clustering support ensures that your application will not go over rate limits **across Octokit instances and across Nodejs processes**.

 First install either `redis` or `ioredis`:
 ```